elastic/opentelemetry/docs/onboarding/8_16/operator/README.md

 - If the `elastic_endpoint` showed by the UI is not valid for your environment, replace it with the right Elasticsearch endpoint.
 - The displayed `elastic_api_key` belongs to an API key created automatically when the onboarding flow is opened.

-## Manual Deployment of all components
+## Manual deployment of all components

 ### Elastic Stack preparations